serra/when-will-it-be-done/readme.md

  1. modify the models to reflect your team's (suggested) work policies
  1. run a simulation
- 1. learn from the simulation's output
+ 1. learn from the simulation's output, for instance creating [a Jupyter notebook](./notebook.ipynb) to organize your experiments and results

 ## Backlogs

 ### Doing

- * [ ] Refactor example two and import the results into a notebook

 ### Product Backlog